YourOnly-One/content/content/p/en-ph/pages/verified.md

 ### Mycelial Web

-These are my accounts in the Mycelium Web.
+These are my accounts in the Mycelial Web.
 These are “Decentralised, Distributed, Federated, Open, Networks”, also called the Social Web.

+- Mycelial is a collection of mycelium.
+- A mycelium is a single network.

 {{< table filename="ddfon-signed" class="verified">}}

+## Verified by the service

+Services with manual verification process and adds an exclusive checkmark.

+{{< table filename="service-verified-signed" class="verified">}}

 ### Walled/Silo SNS

 {{< table filename="closed-networks-signed" class="verified">}}

+## Verified through this page

+Chained verification.
+This page and its domain are verified, which makes these verified as well.

+{{< table filename="chain-verified-signed" class="verified">}}

 ### Other services

 {{< table filename="other-services-signed" class="verified">}}

-## Verified by the service

-Services with manual verification process.

-{{< table filename="service-verified-signed" class="verified">}}

-## Verified through this page

-{{< table filename="chain-verified-signed" class="verified">}}